romelgomez/jqtree-cakephp-openshift-example/README.md

     cd cake
     git remote add upstream -m master git://github.com/openshift/cakephp-example.git git pull -s recursive -X theirs upstream master
-    # note that the git pull above can be used later to pull updates to Wordpress
+    # note that the git pull above can be used later to pull updates to CakePHP

 Then push the repo upstream